peterducai/etcd-tools/README.md

 # openshift etcd-tools

-## etcd-mg.sh
+## must-gather-analyzer.sh

 ETCD script will make collect info from MUST-GATHER, make little summary and search for errors/issues and explains what are expected values.
 To use it, run

-> ./etcd-mg.sh [full path to MUST-GATHER]
+> ./must-gather-analyzer.sh [full path to MUST-GATHER]

 or if you're missing clusterversion in your logs, here is exa

-> ./etcd-mg.sh [full path to MUST-GATHER] false 4.10
+> ./must-gather-analyzer.sh [full path to MUST-GATHER]

-PS: false parameter is to disable gnuplot use

 ## must-gather-log_merger.sh